Faizan-912/Elevate-Labs-Task-4/README.md

 # Elevate-Labs-Task-4
 Use SQL queries to extract and analyze data from a database
-# Let's generate a README.md file for the SQL project.

 readme_content = """# Ecommerce SQL Data Analysis